JaMe76/JaMe76/README.md

 🤔 I am mainly interested in Document AI and Intelligent Document Processing topics.

 📫 You can reach me [here](https://www.linkedin.com/in/dr-janis-meyer/).
+Please understand, that I can only respond to commercial requests.
+If you need advice on how to use deepdoctection on your particular use-case, let me kindly point you to the issue or discussion section.

 💬 Ask me about: Document AI, Information Extraction, ML Ops and of course LLMs 😄.